Why Nehru signed and funded the Indus Waters Treaty that favoured Pakistan

 It was very difficult for India to divert the waters of the Indus system into its northern states because the mighty Pir Panjal mountain range stood in the way.
 In 1947, India also lacked the dams and infrastructure needed to store and use this water wherever possible before it flowed into Pakistan.
 Added to this were economic weakness, diplomatic pressure, and post-Partition instability, which made it politically impossible for India to avoid a quick settlement with Pakistan.

 In hindsight, the Indus Waters Treaty was less a treaty of equals and more a product of Cold War coercion, Nehruvian idealism, and India’s desperate post-Partition vulnerabilities.
-In reasserting itself today, India is not reneging on a legacy — it’s trying to correct an imbalance history imposed upon it.
+In reasserting itself today, India is not reneging on a legacy — it is trying to correct an imbalance history imposed upon it.